Guest Post by Simon Galloway from Glossop Record Club

 For a more in-depth history and analysis of 1960s music and culture (and beyond), James Miller’s Almost Grown (The Rise Of Rock) and Robert Palmer’s Dancing In The Street fill that role.
 Palmer’s book accompanied the mid-90s BBC TV series, and takes a fresh look at the accepted history of pop by placing blues and soul centre stage, and how that influence was taken by white artists into the mainstream.

-Clinton Heylin’s ‘Bootleg: The rise & fall of the secret recording industry’ explores the illicit world of bootleg records, a phenomenon that first raised its head with Bob Dylan’s Great White Wonder, a collection of outtakes, demos and live recordings, which alerted fans to existence of recordings other than those that were officially released by the record companies.
+Clinton Heylin’s ‘Bootleg: The rise & fall of the secret recording industry’ explores the illicit world of bootleg records, a phenomenon that first raised its head with Bob Dylan’s Great White Wonder, a collection of outtakes, demos and live recordings, which alerted fans to the existence of recordings other than those that were officially released by the record companies.

 Finally, a couple of books that look to the 1970s, with David Bowie (Dave Thompson’s fan-fiction work To Major Tom: The Bowie Letters) and Elton John (a mid-70s profile edited by Paul Gambaccini).
 By the close of the 60s, these future superstars were on the cusp of finding fame, Bowie scoring his first hit with Space Oddity (after a succession of misses), and Elton releasing his debut album.